vishvAsa/notes/biology/organism/health/disease/infection/viral/wuhan_epidemic/Effects.md

 ### Eye
 - Sudden vision loss due to occlusion of blood vessels supplying the eye increasingly recognized these days.
 Doctors advise retina scan post recovery.

+### Cognition
+- The pre-print study from Macaque monkeys infected with the virus forming what are called Lewy bodies which are nothing but abnormal protein deposits in the brain.
+These deposits are linked with development of neurodegenerative conditions like Parkinson's disease and dementia.

 ### Other effects
 - Multi-system inflammatory syndrome in children (MIS-C)